West Salem, Salem, Oregon: Transportation

 The neighborhood is connected to the rest of Salem by the Marion Street Bridge and Center Street Bridge that carry Oregon Route 22 over the Willamette River.
 The Union Street Railroad Bridge also crosses the Willamette, but carries pedestrians and bicycles instead of trains.
 Oregon 22 and Oregon Route 221 (Wallace Road) are the two state highways in West Salem.

+Distinction

+Locals of West Salem commonly refer to their area as "West Salem" rather than just "Salem" in everyday conversation.
+This distinction is supported by West Salem’s unique zip code, local high school, and specific weather reporting.
+Known for its relative affluence, West Salem has a median home price of $538,000.
+The area is also recognized for its modern infrastructure, with homes, schools, and roads often maintained to a higher standard of cleanliness and modernity than other parts of Salem.
+It is the most populous organized urban area in Polk County.